 The festival's ethos undeniably mirrors its sizeable home: exploration.

-With a lineup that's not exactly typical, there's a total of six stages of music to indulge in across the festival's expansive site, creating a detailed and contained world within Park Śląski's grounds.
+With lineups that aren't exactly typical, there's a total of eight stages of music to indulge in across the festival's expansive site, creating a detailed and contained world within Park Śląski's grounds.
 It's an opportunity to sing, to dance, to meet new people, to embrace new experiences, and a diverse array of artists to immerse yourself in.
 Running for 24-hours a day means that you'll have ample chances to get involved.

 What kind of music am I going to hear?
 Can you pick a song that embodies the festival?

 Picking just one track to embody the festival would be somewhat of a challenge, considering that Fest Festival has lifted the template of major European festivals and caters to meet everyone's sonic palette.
-This is certainly no slight considering the calibre of artists they secured for their first time.
+This is certainly no slight considering the calibre of artists they secured for their first time around last year.

-The promoters who already have credos under their belt in the country with Undercity Festival and Wisłoujście Festival evidently have a knack of curating distinct and impressive lineups; Wu-Tang Clan, Jaden Smith, Metronomy, Disclosure, Alan Walker, Little Dragon, Viagra Boys, and Roisin Murphy all form crucial pieces in this noteworthy jigsaw of a roster.
+The promoters, who already have credos under their belt in the country with Undercity Festival and Wisłoujście Festival, evidently have a knack of curating distinct and impressive lineups; Jaden Smith, Schoolboy Q, Metronomy, Disclosure, Alan Walker, Little Dragon, Viagra Boys, and Roisin Murphy all formed crucial pieces in the noteworthy jigsaw of a roster in 2019.

 What else is going down?